 Automatic garage door openers are installed in millions of household.
 Proper installation, operation, maintenance and testing of the garage door and automatic opener are necessary for safety.

-An improperly adjusted garage door opener can exert deadly force when the door is closes.
+An improperly adjusted garage door opener can exert deadly force when the door is closed.
 This could lead to serious injury or death from being hit by a closing garage door or from becoming trapped under the door.
-Careless operation and allowing children to play or use garage door opener control are dangerous situations that can lead to tragic result.
-Precautions can protect your family and friends from potential harm.
+Careless operation and allowing children to play or use garage door opener control are dangerous situations that can lead to a tragic result.
+American Veteran Garage Doors highly recommends taking the necessary precautions to protect your family and friends from potential harm.

 |Red LED||Green LED||Possible Problem||Solution||Recommendation|